ve7kfx/RPG_BBS/README.md

 - **Dice Roller**: Users can roll multi-sided dice (d4 to d100) with or without modifiers.
 - **GM Access Control**: The GM sets a password that restricts certain operations such as posting replies, sending private messages, and accessing the inbox.
 - **Image Posting**: Supports ANSI and ASCII image posting using the `/pic` command.
 - **Custom Install Script**: Automates the setup of the system, including user creation, character/NPC fields, and database table creation.
+RUN THIS FIRST!!

 ---